amnoah/sharkbyte-bossbar/ReadMe.md

 You can add sharkbyte-bossbar to your project using [JitPack](https://jitpack.io/#amnoah/sharkbyte-bossbar/).
 Select the dependency system you're using and copy the repository/dependency settings into your project.
-From there, just reload your dependencies and you should have sharkbyte-scoreboard accessible from your project.
+From there, just reload your dependencies and you should have sharkbyte-bossbar accessible from your project.

 # support